 If you are unable to view the video of damage to nerve cells, please click here.

-Essentially, what she’s doing is she’s starting with what is already working for a particular child and getting that child to pay particular attention to what he or she’s doing, building bit by bit upon what he or she already knows.
-With every new sensation felt, muscle moved, question answered, new connections are built in the brain and a new map is created replacing the old, damaged, map.
+Essentially, she starts with what is already working for a particular child and gets that child to pay particular attention to what he or she’s doing, building bit by bit upon what he or she already knows.
+With every new sensation felt, muscle moved, question answered, new connections are built in the brain, and a new map is created replacing the old, damaged map.